SuresoftTechnologies/sams/apps/backend/docs/AUTHENTICATION.md

 # Authentication & Security Implementation

-This document describes the authentication and security implementation for SureSoft AMS Backend.
+This document describes the authentication and security implementation for SureSoft SAMS Backend.

 ## Overview